Blogging Like It's 2004

 My last post here, back in 2014, was titled ever so hopefully “Hiatus.”
 After a few years, I began to accept that it should have been “Goodbye.”
 I was getting sicker and my ability to write erratic to non-existent.
 Besides, who wanted to read the ramblings of some shut-in trying to give hot takes that were not especially original?
 There was so much better, more amazing writing online (if even far more that was mediocre or worse).
 And there was also micro-blogging, i.e. Twitter.
 Which is where most people were spending their time rather than writing and reading blogs.

-Over the last seventeen months, I’ve started being able to write again.
-The sort of stuff that involves devoted attention to craft, that grapples with big philosophical and spiritual questions, that requires cracking open lots of books (even though my eyeballs are still saying “audiobooks, please!”).
+Over the last seventeen months, I've been starting to be able to write again for reasons I do not fully understand (menopause? iron-infusions to treat long-standing anemia? having interlocutors again thanks to Zoom?
+Magic Health Fairy dust?).
+I'm even starting to write stuff that involves devoted attention to craft, that grapples with big philosophical and spiritual questions, that requires cracking open lots of books (even though my eyeballs are still saying "audiobooks, please!").
 You know, pretentious shit that tries to be all artistic.

 But maybe I never did give up on “hiatus.”

 I’m also dipping my little piglets into various social media platforms to see if any of them feel social to me.
-Basically 2026 is the year in which I try to Rip Van Winkle myself into social media.
-As I don’t know why my neural writing networks have turned on again (menopause? iron-infusions to treat long-standing anemia?
-Magic Health Fairy dust?), I don’t know if it will last.
-And perhaps I’m too late to online socializing.
+Basically 2026 is the year in which I try to Rip Van Winkle myself back online.
+Perhaps I’m too late to social media (to say nothing of blogging).
 Maybe everyone else is rushing for the door to “touch grass” now that the AI apocalypse is nigh.

 “For us there is only the trying,” says T.S Eliot in his poem “East Coker.”
 “The rest is not our business.”